 As part of her role, Candice thinks of initiatives to bring more diversity to the Pinterest product.
 One of the initiatives she’s currently working on with the engineering, product, and design teams is developing features like skin tone ranges, making the Pinterest search more inclusive.

-Minda Harts is a seasoned speaker and thought leader on the topics of advancing women of color, leadership, equity, and entrepreneurship.
+Minda Harts is a seasoned speaker and thought leader on advancing women of color, leadership, equity, and entrepreneurship.
 She’s an assistant professor of public service at NYU’s Robert F. Wagner Graduate School of Public Service and the founder of The Memo LLC, a career development company for women of color.

 What she teaches us: Closing the racial and gender pay gap